ritwickdey/Cake-Shop/README.md

 ## To run the project locally:
    > admin account : `admin@admin.com` and Password: `Passw@rd!123` (You can change it from `appsettings.json` before apply `update database`)

+   > Make sure, dotnet core SDK & npm is installed in your machine.

 - **Using VS2017**
      ```